It’s no secret that I kind of hate where I live.

-Knowing the price ranges for places in your favourite neighbourhood will help you determine if living there is feasible or not.
+Knowing the median home price and the average rent for places in your favorite neighborhood will help you determine whether living there is feasible or not.
 And if so, it will help you set realistic goals when it comes to your budget.
-Such as how much you’d need to save for first and last month’s rent or for a downpayment if you’re hoping to buy.
+You will know how much you will need to save for first and last month’s rent or for a down payment if you’re hoping to buy.

-But I kick myself whenever I think about this.
-I was unhappy living in our rental within the first year.
+I kick myself whenever I think about this.
+I was unhappy living in our rental right from the start.
 By waiting longer to move, we can’t afford the prices of what comparable rentals are now going for.
-Instead, having controlled rent increases is working in our favour over moving somewhere new.
-If only we had moved after our one year lease was up…
+Instead, having controlled rent increases is working in our favor over moving somewhere new.
+If only we had moved after our one year lease was up!

 After our wedding, we spent some of our gift money following some of my earlier advice.
 We changed what we could to make the space work better for us.
 We bought a deep freezer, because the small freezer in the refrigerator just wasn’t cutting it for us.
 And we also bought a soundbar for our TV, since we’re homebodies who watch too much TV.